UpdraftFund/.github/profile/README.md

 Ideas and solutions have a "report spam" button.
 If an idea or solution is reported N times it is hidden by default.
 The Updraft team can review hidden ideas and solutions and whitelist them (which will permanently unhide them) if appropriate.
 There should also be a checkbox to "show hidden items."

-### Subscribe to tags

-Idea creators can add tags to their ideas.
-Participants can subscribe to tags so they can find new ideas and solutions they're interested in.

 ### Search, sort and filter

-#### Search by id
-Each idea and solution has a human-readable id so people can recommend ideas and solutions to each other and make sure they find the right one (since ideas or solutions could have similar names but different parameters).

-#### Text / tag search
-Search for words in the name or description or tags.

-#### Sort
-Sort by "new," "popular," etc.
+Updraft is launching with views for ideas with high interest, new ideas, solutions nearing their deadline, ideas with watched tags, and full-text searches on idea names and descriptions.

-#### Filters
+#### Future views
-* Solutions (filter to only show ideas with solutions)
+* Solutions
+  * Solutions using a specific token
-  * Solution funding > X (find well funded solutions)
+  * Solution funding > X
-  * Ending soon (solutions about to reach the deadline and fail their goal)
-  * Interest (cost per 1% share) < X (find a solution that doesn't have a lot of support yet)
-* Ideas
-  * Interest (cost per 1% share) < X (find an idea that doesn't have a lot of support yet)

-### Trending ideas

-Once they're done checking activity (so maybe on the Activity page), I think it'd be cool to show them if they are any new ideas (especially "hot" ideas that are new and rising quickly).

 ### Ideas for you

-Recommendation engine to show ideas similar to ones they've supported in the past, or suggest ideas based on cohort analysis (e.g. you supported idea X; people who supported X also supported Y, therefore we will show you Y).
+Recommendation engine to show ideas similar to ones a user supported in the past, or suggest ideas based on cohort analysis (e.g. you supported idea X; people who supported X also supported Y, therefore we will show you Y).

 The "Ideas for you" section could feature prominently on the main page.